sunnysidedenver/regis_msds_practicum1/README.md

 # MODELING THE DATA

 Two approaches were explored in order to predict crime.
 The first involves a using a multivariate regression.
-This regression uses the statsmodels.formula.api and imports ols.
+This regression uses the statsmodels.formula.api to import ols.

 The second uses a time series analysis and forecast, which uses the statsmodels.tsa.arima_model library to import ARIMA.